tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 4. Please select **"Me"** for **"Execute as"**.
 5. Please select **"Anyone with Google account"** for **"Who has access"**.
 6. Please click "Deploy" button.
 7. Please run the function `getUr()` of the above script.
 By this, you can see your Web Apps URL.
-It’s like `https://script.google.com/macros/s/###/dev`.
+It窶冱 like `https://script.google.com/macros/s/###/dev`.
 Please copy this URL.
 This URL is used on the client side.
 If the URL is not `dev`, please retrieve it on the script editor.

 - In this case, the Web Apps is accessed as the developer mode with the endpoint of `https://script.google.com/macros/s/###/dev`.
 So, when you modify the Google Apps Script, it is not required to redeploy Web Apps.
 The latest script is always used when the Web Apps is accessed with the endpoint of `https://script.google.com/macros/s/###/dev`.